userow/JLAddressBook/README.md

 @end
 ```

-and then define a contact manager to keep track of these entities
+and then use the JLCoreDataContactManager or define a contact manager to keep track of these entities yourself:

 ```objective-c
 @protocol JLContactManager<NSObject>